jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

  ![enter image description here](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1_fastqc/Images/adapter_content.png)

 # Resolving some of the Issues
-There are many programs to do QC
+There are many programs to do QC, and many specific tools for each one.
+For now we are going to focus on the popular program Trimmomatic.
+This program does adaptve quality trimming, head and tail crop, and adaptor removal.

 ## Trimming tail and head

 ## Adaptive quality trimming